szdxhwz/AS-surgery-outcome-simulation/README.md

 ## Installation

 Import the module into the 3D Slicer.
-Install python requirements in Slicer according to [requirements.txt](https://github.com/szdxhwz/AS-surgery-outcome-simulation/blob/main/requirements.txt).
+Install python libraries in Slicer according to [requirements.txt](https://github.com/szdxhwz/AS-surgery-outcome-simulation/blob/main/requirements.txt).
 This can be done in the Slicer Python console with, e.g.,
 ```
 pip_install ("open3d")
 ```